 There are two goals of this project.
-The first goal is to make each of the pictures with cities on the screen "say" or "think" their city name and location when they are clicked.
+The first goal is to make each of the missions and the capital building on the screen "say" or "think" their city when they are clicked.

-The second goal is to make a script that allows the user to move the car by using the up, down, left, and right arrows on the keyboard.
+The second goal is to make a script that allows the user to move the monk by using the up, down, left, and right arrows on the keyboard.